mainstringargs/quest-conquerer/README.md

 # How can I get a Quest added?

-The best way to help out would be to create the quest yourself and submit a pull request to my github.
+The best way to help out would be to create the quest yourself and submit a pull request to my github or provide a suggestion as an 'issue' on github.
 You can see what I mean by digging through the Quest Slayer Github.
 Each json file represents a separate quest.
 Once that file is filled in, I've made it really easy to have it appear on the Quest Slayer.

 # Where is my data stored?